rajatvd/rajatvd.github.io/projects.md

 A list of some of the projects and other stuff I have worked on:

+## Course Project for Applied Linear Algebra
+I was part of a team of 2 students for the course project of [Applied Linear Algebra (Fall 2018)](http://www.ee.iitm.ac.in/uday/2018b-EE5120/index.html).
+The project required us to make a short YouTube video explaining concepts in Linear Algebra as used in modern research.
+We tackled the problem of low-rank matrix completion using nuclear norm minimization.
+It involved ideas like the singular value decomposition and its relation with the rank of a matrix, combined with insights from the field of compressed sensing.
+[Video link](https://www.youtube.com/watch?v=Ceq5dCc8RjY).

+---

 ## Talk at PySangamam
 I gave a talk on generators at [PySangamam 2018](https://pysangamam.org/), Tamil Nadu's __first__ Python conference.
 You can find the slides for my talk [here](https://rajatvd.github.io/PySangamam/) and the video recording [here](https://www.youtube.com/watch?v=pNcnEr7nI4M).